PHIL455 Topics in the Philosophy of Cognitive Science

 Prerequisites

 PHIL 441 (Philosophy of Perception), or PHIL451 (Philosophy of Mind), or 6 credits of Philosophy at the 200 level or above (excluding PHIL 220 and PHIL 320).
-Priority will also be given to 4th year Cogs majors and Philosophy majors.
+Priority will be given to 4th year Philosophy majors, 4th year Cogs majors, and students with background in cognitive science.
 If you don’t meet the prerequisite, you may request permission to take the course.
 Email me using the subject line “PHIL455 permission request”.

-This section will look at a range of questions about the overall structure of the mind where the best research is equally grounded in developments in philosophy and the cognitive sciences.
-For example: Do people with radically different background theories perceive the world in different ways?
+The topics I cover in this course change from year to year.
+In 2024 Winter Term 2, the theme will be The Structure of the Mind.
+We will look at a range of questions about the overall structure of the mind where the best research is equally grounded in developments in philosophy and the cognitive sciences.
+For example: Are there there parts of the mind that are inaccessible to introspection?
+Do people with radically different background theories perceive the world in different ways?
 Is language essential to some forms of cognition?
 What is the format of the mental representations that make up thoughts, is it more sentence-like or map-like?
 What features of the mind generate implicit bias?
 How do human and (non-human) animal minds differ?

 Readings